isomerpages/nyp-wpl/_framework/03a-planning-overview.md

 ### **PLANNING**
 ***Shaping Workplace Learning within the Organisation***

-The organisation organises workplace learning activities systematically and purposefully.
+The organisation organises workplace learning activities systematically and purposefully. <br>
 It supports the growth and development of its in-house trainers and supervisors.
 The quality of workplace learning is continuously improved to suit current and future business needs.

 <div class="row">
     <div class="col is-6">